Knee-related Skiing Injuries – from Prevention to Treatment

 When do most injuries occur?

-Why are we seeing skiers sustain more knee injuries?
+Why do skiers sustain more knee injuries?

-• Ski design – More modern curved skis tend to “carve” through the snow rather than stick or drag on the snow.
-This often has the effect of steering the ski away from the body and twisting the knee.
+• ski design – more modern curved skis tend to “carve” through the snow rather than stick or drag on the snow.
+This often has the effect of steering the ski away from the body and twisting the knee

-• Boot design – Modern boots do a very good job of protecting the ankles and shins but this results in more load and rotation being transmitted to the knees.
+• boot design – modern boots do a very good job of protecting the ankles and shins, but this results in more load and rotation being transmitted to the knees.

 What can I do to prevent injuries?